EngrMikolo/EarlyMan/readme.md

 ## How it works

 This is using ASP.NET Core with:
 [Entity Framework Core](https://docs.microsoft.com/en-us/ef/) on SQLite for demo purposes.
 Can easily be anything else EF Core supports.
 Open to porting to other ORMs/DBs, but EFCore is used because of it good interop with VS2019.

 ## Getting started

-Install the .NET Core SDK(2.0) and lots of documentation: [https://dotnet.microsoft.com/download/dotnet-core/2.0](https://dotnet.microsoft.com/download/dotnet-core/2.0)
+Install the .NET Core SDK(2.0)[https://dotnet.microsoft.com/download/dotnet-core/2.0](https://dotnet.microsoft.com/download/dotnet-core/2.0)

-Documentation for ASP.NET Core: [https://docs.microsoft.com/en-us/aspnet/core/](https://docs.microsoft.com/en-us/aspnet/core/)
+Using libman found in the VS19 IDE install

-Using libman found in the VS19 IDE install Bootstrap(Search for twitter-bootstrap): or use this direct link and add it to the wwwRoot folder [https://getbootstrap.com/docs/4.0/getting-started/download/](https://getbootstrap.com/docs/4.0/getting-started/download/)
+Bootstrap(Search for twitter-bootstrap): or use this direct link and add it to the wwwRoot folder [https://getbootstrap.com/docs/4.0/getting-started/download/](https://getbootstrap.com/docs/4.0/getting-started/download/)

 Font-awesome(latest-version using libman): [https://fontawesome.com/download](https://fontawesome.com/download)

 ## Local building

-- It's just another C# file!   `dotnet run -p build/build.csproj` on power shell
+- It's just another C# file!   `dotnet run -p build/build.csproj`